-All Faculty and staff also are also required to complete an on-line module that focuses on the same material from the perspective of the employee.
-Not Anymore for Employees, is an online program designed to educate employees on how to effectively respond to reports of sexual misconduct from students and employees.
+All faculty and staff also are required to complete an on-line module that focuses on the same material from the perspective of employee.
+The Not Anymore- Employees training module, is an online program designed to educate employees on how to effectively respond to reports of sexual misconduct from students and employees.
 This video-based program provides critical information about the prevalence of sexual misconduct including sexual harassment and discrimination, intimate partner violence, prevention, bystander intervention, trauma informed responses, campus specific policies and reporting procedures, and much more.
 Not Anymore provides employees a better understand how vitally important they are in addressing sexual misconduct, helping those directly impacted by it, and making campus safer for students and employees alike.
 In addition to the online training the University also provides an in-person sexual harassment prevention training as part of the Civility and Respect on campus which is mandatory training for all new faculty and staff.
+During the 2019 legislative session, the Connecticut General Assembly passed and the Governor signed Public Acts 19-16 and 19-93, which together constitute the Time's Up Act.
+This legislation established new rules and requirements regarding sexual harassment training and education.
+One mandate of the legislation is to require employers to provide all existing employees with two hours of training.
+This training was rolled out in the Spring of 2020.